 There are now a handful of Crucible Pinnacle weapons in Destiny 2, and none are as frustrating to unlock as The Mountaintop.
 The journey to acquiring this Grenade Launcher is lengthy, requires a specific playstyle, and is otherwise a pain in the neck.
-Thankfully, there are a few things you can do to make the process a bit easier.
+Thankfully, there are a few things you can do to make the process of finishing In Pursuit of Honor a bit easier.
 Read on to learn more about how to get The Mountaintop.

 To get The Mountaintop in Destiny 2, players must complete the Pursuit, The Ascent.
 This quest can be purchased from Lord Shaxx in the Tower.
 There are four main parts to this questline:

 - First of Many – Reach Glory Rank Brave

 - The Third Wave – Complete the Triumph, In Pursuit of Honor

 - No Second Chances – Reach Glory Rank Fabled

 - An Oath Broken – Speak with Lord Shaxx

 The two hurdles will be The Third Wave and No Second Chances.
 Thankfully, you can technically complete these out of order.
 If you reach Fabled first, it will still count even if you’re on the second step, The Third Wave.
 However, if the season resets and you’re still on The Third Wave, you may need to reach the Fabled Glory Rank again.

 Check out the Glory Ranks and Point Requirements guide for a breakdown of each rank and the points needed to move between them.